Mahvari/otfs-channel-estimation/README.md

 ## Authors

 Paper by Yatish Pachigolla, Lorenzo Zaniboni, and Mahdi Mahvari.
-Code implementation by Yatish Pachigolla, developed as part of his master's thesis at TUM.
+Code implementation by Yatish Pachigolla, developed as part of his master's thesis at TUM, supervised by Lorenzo Zaniboni and Mahdi Mahvari.

 ## Citation